yue2388253/inet/showcases/tsn/gatescheduling/sat/doc/index.rst

     :align: center

 All packets have the exact same delay, which can be calculated analytically: ``(propagation time + transmission time) * 3`` (queueing time is zero).
-Inserting the values of 86.64us transmission time and 0.05us propagation time per link, the delay is 260us for the best effort traffic category. **TODO** its apparently not
+Inserting the values of 84.64 us transmission time and 0.05 us propagation time per link, the delay is 254.07 us for the best effort traffic category.

-The following charts compare the SAT-based and Eager gate scheduling configurators in terms of application end-to-end delay:
+The following charts compare the SAT-based and Eager gate schedule configurators in terms of application end-to-end delay:

 .. figure:: media/delay_comparison_besteffort.png
     :align: center